 Young joined Watsi on August 16th, 2016.
 53 other people also joined Watsi on that day!
-Young's most recent donation supported Jayden, a one-month-old baby boy from Haiti, to fund hydrocephalus treatment.
+Young's most recent donation supported James, a hard-working man from Kenya, to fund a fracture repair so he can walk again.

 Young has funded healthcare for 65 patients in 12 countries.